pixelsandpointers/pixelsandpointers/README.md

 **He/They**::BA Computational Linguistics@Heidelberg University.
 MSc Cognitive Science@Technical University Darmstadt

+I am currently a 🤗 Student Ambassador for TU Darmstadt and Heidelberg University.
+If you happen to be interested in learning more about the 🤗 ecosystem , need a demo or a tutorial, hit me up via ✉️ or Discord (gdaythisisben#5902).

 My research interests can be found at the intersection of Machine Learning and Cognitive Science, where I am particularly interested in:
-- AI for Social Good
+- AI for Social Good & Health
 - (Moral & Social) Commonsense Knowledge and Reasoning
-- Affective Computing
+- Affective/Physiological Computing
 - Multi Agent Reinforcement Learning
+- (On-Device Learning)

+Apart from research I am also interested in:
+- Development for Apple's platforms
+- Data Viz
+- Illustration and new experiences via code

 我也會說中文（也會看都繁體或簡體中文）。